- Interested In

 Music Transcriber for Samana, Inc.October 2011 to Present (over 6 years)

-Student Supervisor for Berklee Library/Media CenterAugust 2010 to Present (over 7 years)
+Student Supervisor for Berklee Library/Media CenterAugust 2010 to Present (about 8 years)

 Voice, piano, and dance instructor.
 Domicile service.